jeffpar/lonedissent/_pages/transcripts/featured/brown1/davis-v-county-school-board.md

 Black-that is where I was confused just a moment ago, as you will see right there.
 It is perfectly clear that that situation is a very pertinent thing in the consideration of this matter. </p>
-<p>MR. JUSTICE REED: Have you carried it out into the counties? </p>
+<p><b>MR. JUSTICE REED</b>: Have you carried it out into the counties? </p>
-<p>MR. MOORE: We do not have it in the counties.
+<p><b>MR. MOORE</b>: We do not have it in the counties.
 As a matter of fact, we had much difficulty getting it from the Census people to this extent.
 We have got it for the county that is in question here.
 I gave that just before we adjourned for lunch.
 Sixty percent of the school population is Negro in this county to forty percent white and the total population is 52 percent Negro and 48 percent white. </p>
-<p>May I just undertake in my remaining time to address myself very briefly to four questions which we believe are the controlling questions in this case: First, while we know that Your Honors are so familiar with the precedents that are here talked about so much, we do not feel we could do justice to this case without referring to them, at least briefly; and I then want to refer briefly to what we call the Virginia situation as shown on these facts; and third, I want to mention briefly the expert evidence that became so important in this case; and fourthly, I wish to talk briefly about the point that Justice Frankfurter mentioned a moment ago as to what is the kind
+<p><b>May I just undertake in my remaining time to address myself very briefly to four questions which we believe are the controlling questions in this case</b>: First, while we know that Your Honors are so familiar with the precedents that are here talked about so much, we do not feel we could do justice to this case without referring to them, at least briefly; and I then want to refer briefly to what we call the Virginia situation as shown on these facts; and third, I want to mention briefly the expert evidence that became so important in this case; and fourthly, I wish to talk briefly about the point that Justice Frankfurter mentioned a moment ago as to what is the kind
 of decree or remedy that should be granted in a situation like this where, as distinguished from South Carolina, we have not quite got our facilities in shape, although they have been able to do that in South Carolina.
 I am going to take up those four matters